OOP2018/contacts-lite/README.md

 ## What it Shows

-The `Contact.java` has ORMLite annotations for persisting objects using a datbase.
-These objects are "entitites".
+`Contact.java` has ORMLite annotations for persisting objects to a database.
+Such objects are called "entitites".

 In `Contact` the ORMLite annotations are used, but you can use standard JPA annotations instead (see ORMLite User's Guide, Chapter 2).